M. Kontsevich's graph complexes and universal structures on graded symplectic manifolds: Stable structures on graded manifolds

 The set of Hamiltonian deformations of a given Hamiltonian function $\cH$ will be denoted $\FHam_\cH$.
-A map $\Ham\to\FHam$ which assigns to each $\cH\in\Ham$ an element in $\FHam_\cH$ will be referred to as a \textbf{Hamiltonian deformation map}. } The first defining condition of a Hamiltonian deformation ensures that the pullback $\m:=s\un(\cH_*)$ is a formal Maurer--Cartan element of the graded Lie algebra $\big(\Tpolyn,\brdot_S\big)$ \ie $\m\in\MC(\Tpolyn)$.
+A map $[\Ham]\to[\FHam]$ which assigns to each equivalence class [see Section \ref{section:NPQmanifolds}] $[\cH]\in\Ham$ an equivalence class $[\FHam_\cH]$ will be referred to as a \textbf{Hamiltonian deformation map}. \end{Definition} \begin{Example}[Formal Poisson structures] Recall from Example \ref{exasymp} that Hamiltonian functions on $\NP$-manifolds of degree 1 are in one-to-one correspondence with Poisson structures on the corresponding base manifold.
+In this context, a Hamiltonian deformation is a map $[\pi]\mapsto[\pi_*]$ sending each Poisson bivector $\pi$ in the equivalence class $[\pi]$ (under diffeomorphism of the base manifold) to a formal Poisson structure $\pi_*=\epsilon\pi+\epsilon^2\pi_{(2)}+\cdots+\epsilon^k\pi_{(k)}+\cdots$ where the $\pi_{(i)}$'s are bivectors such that $\br{\pi_*}{\pi_*}_{\mathsf S}=0$ and the equivalence relation on $[\pi_*]$ is given by formal diffeomorphisms. \end{Example} The first defining condition of a Hamiltonian deformation ensures that the pullback $\m:=s\un(\cH_*)$ is a formal Maurer--Cartan element of the graded Lie algebra $\big(\Tpolyn\eps,\brdot_{\mathsf S}\big)$ \ie $\m\in\MC(\Tpolyn\eps)$.
 This fact, combined with Corollary \ref{thmcoho}, yields the following Proposition: